wcc356/CHECHIN_hexo_blog/source/_posts/first-hexo.md

 ## First Hexo

-This is my first time to use hexo.
+This is my first time using hexo.
 I'm trying to record what I did.
-I will not talk the detail like how to make a template or something.
-Just talk about install and deploy on gh-pages.
+I will not talk about the details like how to make a template or something.
+Just talk about installing and deploying on gh-pages.

-Here's some website you may need.
+Here's some websites you may need.
 [Hexo's official site](https://hexo.io/docs/writing)

 I've already install the [Node.js](https://nodejs.org/en/) and [git](https://git-scm.com/)